CaseyRo/casey.berlin/posts/AI use cases for GPT and more.md

 That it's not rocket science, it's not insane.
 It _is_ understandable, manageable, and simple.
 And that's what is accelerating this.
 There is acceptance for the 'bot' part (thank Siri/alexa for that).
 There finally _is_ a _better_ Google.

-But ignore that it might be Google, accept that it is an assistant.
+No scratch that.
+Ignore that it might be Google, accept that it is an assistant.
 An entity that helps you to learn to become a better (coder/writer/researcher/creative).
+It is biased, and be aware of that, but it will make your work _better_.

 ### The small letters
 There is a fear of the data we enter into any kind of learning model, that it will be used to improve the model itself.
 I don't have anything against that in particular, but if you don't want that to happen – make sure you fill out the following form(s):